 Mr. Zawacki: some are better than others.
 The LMC, we should remember, has done a lot.
 It pledges and then delivers.
 It has done more in five years than the MRC has done in 25.

 The more successful frameworks tend to be the ones with greater focus.
-The ACMECS 2019 Master Plan has so many demands ‘a shopping list’.
+The ACMECS 2019 Master Plan has so many demands - ‘a shopping list’.
 The countries do not know what they are getting by contributing to it.

 Mr. Parks: we are comparing apples and oranges.
 The frameworks are all very different.
 ACMECS is just an idea and there is no activity.
 It is a receptacle for DPs and useful only for gaining a political perspective.
 The Mekong Japan framework is the most transparent.
 The LMC is mostly platitudes and press releases.